A School-Based SLP's Start to the Year

 I do not see students the first week of school.
 This is specified in each of their IEP documents (direct services begin the 2nd week of school).
 I use the first week of school for indirect services and scheduling.

-2nd day of school: First Draft of my schedule: The only thing I can do with my schedule this first week is to schedule blocks for the different grade levels.
-So my first draft schedule looks something like this:
+2nd day of school: After I verify who showed up at school, I do a first draft of my schedule: The only thing I can do with my schedule this first week is to schedule blocks for the different grade levels as mentioned above, but I will start filling in names now too.

-By Thursday, I ask the office for class rosters and make my first tentative schedule with student names (remember I already made a draft schedule with the time blocks for each grade level, this should make it easier for you to plug in student names).
+By Thursday, I ask the office for any changes to the class rosters/master schedule (and check for any new enrollment) and update my schedule with any new student names (remember I already made a draft schedule with the time blocks for each grade level, this should make it easier for you to plug in student names).
 When I get this done, I send out an email to the teachers and give them each student's time.

 Friday, I adjust the schedule based on teacher feedback from the day before and hope for the best!
 LOL I usually keep editing my schedule for the first month of the school year.